ApayRus/keyboard-tutorial/tutorial/keyboard7.md

 ## Interactivity 1.
 Complete LangSwitcher for multiple language keyboard layouts

-Interactivity it is when a user interacts with an app, and see results.
+Interactivity is when a user interacts with an app, and see results (almost immediately).

-Our app should handle user generated events.
+Our app should handle user generated events: mouse clicks, phone screen taps, keyboard key presses.

-### Reactive state, @click event, calling method (refactor `LangSwitcher`)
+### Reactive state, @click event, method call (refactor `LangSwitcher`)

 When we change a component variable value (state), and it causes change in a visible app (view), it is called **reactive state**.
-Reactivity means connection between component variables and view.
+Reactivity means connection between component variables and a view.

 - In `vue` such **reactive variables** should be placed in the method `data()`.
 - The most common approach to change them — by **methods**.
-- Methods are called from **event listeners** placed in a template (e.g. `@click`).
+- Methods are called from **event listeners**, described in `methods`, and placed in a template (e.g. `@click="keyClick(keyContent)"`).

-Let’s we add to `LangSwitcher`:
+Let’s add to `LangSwitcher`:

 - a method `data()` with a returned property (state) `currentLang: 'en'` (‘en’ as default)
 - a property `methods` with a new method `switchLang(lang)`